yonia1/ts-worker-pool/README.md

 ts worker pull

-A typescript lib for NODE for running multiply computational job in parlle with without blocking the main event loop thread
+A typescript lib for NODE for running multiply computational jobs in parallel without blocking the main event loop thread

 repo